 8. Black Frenchie

 Although this color isn’t the most exciting, it’s a fairly classic look.
 You can’t really go wrong with a Black French Bulldog.

 RECOMMENDED: 34 Beautiful Black Dog Breeds

-The Problem With Blue Frenchie Colors
+The Problem with Breeding Blue Frenchie Colors

-When breeders do this, they’re not breeding for good health because good health doesn’t sell as well as rare colors (although it should).
+When breeders do this, they’re usually not breeding for good health because the puppy’s long term health doesn’t sell as well as rare colors (although it should).

-In short, this can lead to stunted growth of fur, which may lead to hair loss.
-With hairless patches on the skin, the French Bulldogs are susceptible to secondary skin infections.
+In short, this can lead to stunted growth of fur, which may eventually lead to hair loss.
+Also, with hairless patches on the skin, French Bulldogs are susceptible to secondary skin infections.

-At the end of the day, is it worth getting a Blue French Bulldog if these potential and serious health problems may arise?
+At the end of the day, is it really worth getting a Blue French Bulldog if these potential and serious health problems may arise?

 Posts you may like: